List Widget Overview [src]

 The elements in a model are called items.
 All items are

 Every item in a model has a position which is the unsigned integer that describes where in the model the item is located.
 The first item in a model is at position 0.
-The position of an item can of course change as other items are added or removed from the model.
+The position of an item can change as other items are added or removed from the model.

 It is important to be aware of the difference between items and positions because the mapping from position to item is not permanent, so developers should think about whether they want to track items or positions when working with models.
 Oftentimes some things are really hard to do one way but very easy the other way.